Image of a team plotting a strategy

 Set your Brand Mission and Core Values

 A strong brand is anchored on a powerful mission statement and core values.
-Defined by the analysis you’ve made from your buyer personas and market trends, you must also assert a statement to the public about the core values that best embody your business brand identity.
+Defined by the analysis you’ve made from your buyer personas and market trends, you must also make a statement to the public about the core values that best embody your business brand identity.
 The brand positioning must be clear, simple, and direct to the point.

-1. Brand Mission - this is a statement of why your business appears in the first place.
+1. Brand Mission - this is a statement of why your business exists in the first place.
 You can define what sets you apart from your competitors and what problems you seek to solve.

 3. Brand Values - the set of standards that you impose and uphold to keep true and consistent with your brand mission and vision.

-This serves as your framework for your decision-making in building your brand.
-If you have already set it up, the key point that you must commit to your brand guidelines is consistency.
-You don’t want your audience to feel alienated.
-However, trends may also compel you to rebrand your business and this plan of action must be on the table - you also need to tell your market that you are willing to adapt and grow as a business.
+As these values are what your customers expect, you don’t want them to feel alienated.
+However, trends may also compel you to rebrand your business, and this plan of action must be on the table.
+You also need to tell your market that you are willing to adapt and grow as a business.

 Pick your Brand Focus and Brand Personality

 You can start by creating your value proposition and incorporating this statement into your branding strategy.
-Determine what aspect should only be unique to your brand.
+Determine which aspect should only be unique to your brand.
 You can start with specific products or services, advocating for movements, or learning opportunities that your employees can enjoy when they work with you.

 Strategy in brand focus and brand personality

-Another to consider afterward is your brand personality.
+Another thing to consider afterward is your brand personality.
 This must be the identifiable and relatable human image that serves as the front of your transactions and communication that you want to assert in branding your business.
-Different personalities serve different target markets and identifying what makes you approachable, trustworthy, or professional is a key factor in branding your business.
+Different personalities serve different target markets, and identifying what makes you approachable, trustworthy, or professional is a key factor in branding your business.

 Here are some examples of brand personalities that you can take note of: